 Over the past several decades, economic research has shed light on many aspects of the economics of immigration.
-Led by Chiswick (1978), economists have analyzed how length of time in the US - often referred to as assimilation - affects the earnings of migrants to the US.
-Building on Borjas (1987)'s classic application of the Roy model, economists have analyzed the role of self-selection in which individuals migrate across countries.
+Led by Chiswick (1978), economists have analyzed how length of time in the United States-often referred to as assimilation-affects the earnings of migrants to the United States.
+Building on Borjas's (1987) classic application of the Roy model, economists have analyzed the role of self-selection in which individuals migrate across countries.
 Work by Card (1990) and others has sought to provide rigorous evidence on how immigrants affect the wages and employment of natives.
-Economists have also directly studied several immigration policies, such as the H-1B visa lottery (Doran et al., 2022; Mahajan et al., 2024).
-Many economists are drawn to work on the economics of immigration out of a desire to generate rigorous, policy-relevant evidence that can inform both policy makers and the public about how changes to immigration policies affect the number and characteristics of foreign nationals allowed to enter the US, and on the economic impacts of those changes.
+Economists have also directly studied several immigration policies, such as the H-1B visa lottery (Doran, Gelber, and Isen 2022, Mahajan et al. 2024).
+Many economists are drawn to work on the economics of immigration out of a desire to generate rigorous, policy-relevant evidence that can inform both policy makers and the public about how changes to immigration policies affect the number and characteristics of foreign nationals allowed to enter the United States, and on the economic impacts of those changes.